 - Reserve the cooking liquid.

-- Shred the meat using two forks, and remove any visible fat.
+- Shred the meat using a meat shredder or two forks, removing any visible fat.

 - Heat a large frying pan on the stovetop, add 1 Tbsp oil and allow to heat up.